Skip to content

 Campaign

-• Templates benefit from implementing Braze Tags for maintenance and tracking purposes.
+• Templates benefit from implementing tags for maintenance and tracking purposes.

-• Campaigns can inherit the configurations from the same Braze Template and Content Blocks (such as Email templates built with the use of Liquid).
+• Campaigns can inherit the configurations from the same Braze template and Content Blocks (such as email templates that contain Liquid).

 • Pre-existing campaigns and templates can be duplicated to allow a faster time time-to-value.